hyunhan/com1001-2017/README.md

 Clone this repository to obtain the code examples used in lectures.
 The examples appear in lecture order (i.e., "1" is the first lecture etc.).

-Refer to the lecture slides for information on how they are supposed to be used and run.
+Refer to the lecture slides for information on how they are supposed to be used.

+### Installing the examples

+The examples require various gems.
+The best way to install these is to use Bundler with the provided Gemfiles.
+First install Bundler if you haven't already:

+`gem install Bundler`

+Note that you may need to prefix the above with `sudo` if you're working with Codio.

+Then, for the lecture for which you want to run the examples for, ensure you've run `bundle install` in its directory to install the relevant gems.

 ### killruby.sh script